typedb/typedb/docs/pages/contributors/2-contributor-faq.md

 **How did I resolve it?**

-The solution was to include the Titan factory dependency explicitly:
+The solution was to include the Janus factory dependency explicitly:

 ```bash
 <dependency>